-- 1. Why must air tanks be drained? - 2.
-What is a supply pressure gauge used for? - All vehicles with air brakes must have a low air-pressure warning signal.
-True or False? - 4.
-What are spring brakes? - Front wheel brakes are good under all conditions.
+1. Why must air tanks be drained?
+2. What is a supply pressure gauge used for?
+3. All vehicles with air brakes must have a low air-pressure warning signal.
 True or False?
+4. What are spring brakes?
+5. Front wheel brakes are good under all conditions.
+True or False?
+These questions may be on the written exam.
 If you cannot answer all of them, study Section 5.1.